-Personal Spending in the United States increased 0.80 percent in March of 2024 over the previous month.
+Personal Spending in the United States increased 0.40 percent in February of 2025 over the previous month.
 Personal Spending in the United States is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Personal Spending is projected to trend around 0.30 percent in 2026 and 0.50 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast